defaye/bootstrap-laravel/readme.md

 wget -qO- https://raw.githubusercontent.com/defaye/bootstrap-laravel/master/bootstrap.sh | sh
 ```

-This bootstrapper does not run `npm install` or the asset compiler e.g. `gulp --production`.
+This script does not run the asset compiler (e.g. gulp).

 ***Do not be under any assumptions as to what commands have been run, it is a good idea to inspect the script first so you are fully informed as to what it does.***